netgen/ngsymfonytools/doc/USAGE.md

 ### `symfony_url`

-`symfony_url` template operator get an absolute URL for the given route.
+`symfony_url` template operator gets an absolute URL for the given route.
 Parameters are the same as with Twig `url` template function so please refer to [this page][1] for documentation.

 This template operator can be used together with `symfony_render` template operator (see below) to refer to the route that you want to render.